oarepo/oarepo-model-builder/docs/model.md

   generate `from <import> import <classname> as <alias?`
 * `generate` - if the current element is a jsontype object ("type": "object"), tell the builder to generate this class as well (if not set it is expected that the class already exists in sources)
+* `read`, `write` - defaults to True.
+If set to false, make the attribute load-only or dump-only.
+If both are set to false, do not generate the field.

+#### Rules for object nested properties:

+ * `generate` is not set to False -> generate a nested schema class, otherwise do not generate the class
+ * `field` is set -> use this field directly as is
+ * `class` is set -> generate/use class with this name.
+If not set, infer the class name from the context
+ * `read=false, write=false` - do not generate the field at all

 Example: